consult-codex by centminmod

 tool shell, so resolve it with a `$PWD` fallback and ensure the tmp dir exists.

-Substitute the resolved literal path for `$PROJECT_DIR` in every command below.
+Substitute the resolved literal path for `$PROJECT_DIR`, and a freshly generated

 ```bash